Dog vaccinations are a fact of life for Weimaraner owners, but did you know that you might not be required to give every shot to your puppy or dog?

 - adenovirus vaccine

 Additionally they recommend separating the rabies vaccination from the others.
-You should wait at least one month before administering the remaining immunizations so your dog’s immune system can recover from the stress of the rabies shot.
+You should wait at least one month before administering the remaining shots.
+This is so your dog’s immune system can recover from the stress of the rabies shot.

 After the initial round of vaccines, the suggested puppy vaccination schedule is once every three years.